vinfreecs/genga/Documentation.md

  * The time step, in days
  * The output name
  * The Energy output interval, in time steps.
-When it is set to zero, then no Energy outputs are written.
+When it is set to zero, then no energy outputs are written.
+When set to -1, then only the last energy output  is written.
  * The Coordinates output interval, in time steps.
 When it is set to 0, then no coordinate outputs are written.
 When set to -1, then only the last time step is written.
  * The number of outputs per Coordinate output interval.
  * The Coordinates output buffer, in time steps.
 If this is larger than 1, then the coordinate outputs are written only block-wise to increase the performance especially in the multi simulation mode with lots of consecutive outputs.
 The energy outputs within a buffer size are skipped in this mode.